nebari-dev/nebari/docs/source/dev_guide/minikube.md

 Using the instance ID you obtained just preceding (for example `i-01bd8a4ee6016e1fe`), use that to first query for the 'security GroupSet ID' (for example `sg-96f73feb`).

 Then use that to open up port 22 for the security group (and hence for the instance).
-Multiple instances running in this security group, is exposed on Port 22.
+Multiple instances running in this security group, all of which are now exposed on Port 22.

 ```bash
 aws ec2 describe-instance-attribute --instance-id i-01bd8a4ee6016e1fe --attribute groupSet